For the full version, see my January 16th, 2022 blog https://dennisamadorcherry.com/writing/2022-goals/

 First Steampunk screenplay: Need to update with notes from the novelization.

-Second Steampunk screenplay: 162 pages. ß Holding steady.
+Second Steampunk screenplay: 162 pages. ß now need to work on shorting this.

 Second Steampunk novel: 0 words.